A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 data using *different* entrance Ids, and then an Entrance-Entrance Mapping is used to define that these sensors are covering the same PASSENGER ENTRANCE.

+When PASSENGER ENTRANCE COUNTs are reported with *different* entranceIDs that are mapped to the same entrance, these counts are *complimentary*.
+The APC Aggregator may use counts reported with one entranceID, or use counts reported with several entranceIDs to create better quality data

 ## 4.4.
 No Spaces defined